mohamedbana/antha/cmd/anthadoc/anthadoc.md

 documentation to standard output and exits.
 If both a library package and a command with the same name exists, using the prefix cmd/ will force documentation on the command rather than the library package.
-If the -src flag is specified, godoc prints the exported interface of a package in Go source form, or the implementation of a specific exported language entity:
+If the -src flag is specified, anthadoc prints the exported interface of a package in Go source form, or the implementation of a specific exported language entity:

     anthadoc fmt                # documentation for package fmt